HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 {{ figure_markup(
   image="global-adoption.png",
-  caption="Global Growth of Pre-rendered and Hybrid sites", description="Column chart showing the percentage of total sites that a pre-rendered and hybrid by year.
-In 2024, .5% of sites are Pre-rendered and 5% are Hybrid", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1749178863&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  caption="Global Growth of Prerendered and Hybrid sites", description="Column chart showing the percentage of total sites that a prerendered and hybrid by year.
+In 2024, .5% of sites are Prerendered and 5% are Hybrid", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1749178863&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
   )
 }}

-Looking at the full dataset, we see that while Pre-rendered and Hybrid architectures are on the rise, they're still relatively niche compared to the rest of the web.
-This makes sense, as most websites rely on website builders or GUIs, rather than the developer-focused tools common in the Pre-rendered and Hybrid categories.
+Looking at the full dataset, we see that while Prerendered and Hybrid architectures are on the rise, they're still relatively niche compared to the rest of the web.
+This makes sense, as most websites rely on website builders or GUIs, rather than the developer-focused tools common in the Prerendered and Hybrid categories.

 We see more growth if we zoom into the sites with the most traffic:

 {{ figure_markup(
-  image="pre-rendered-high-traffic-adoption.png",
+  image="prerendered-high-traffic-adoption.png",
-  caption="Pre-rendered Adoption Among High-traffic Websites", description="Column chart showing the percentage of the most high traffic websites that are pre-rendered by year.
-In 2024, .8% of the most popular 1k and 10k sites were pre-rendered, along with .6% of the top 100k sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=959672300&format=interactive", sheets_gid="1131487846", sql_file="jamstack_distribution_by_rank.sql"
+  caption="Prerendered Adoption Among High-traffic Websites", description="Column chart showing the percentage of the most high traffic websites that are prerendered by year.
+In 2024, .8% of the most popular 1k and 10k sites were prerendered, along with .6% of the top 100k sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=959672300&format=interactive", sheets_gid="1131487846", sql_file="jamstack_distribution_by_rank.sql"
   )
 }}

-There's been significant growth in Pre-rendered adoption among the top 1k and 10k most popular sites with growth leveling off at the 1M mark and beyond.
-These high-traffic sites care a great deal about performance, SEO, security, and stability, principles that align perfectly with the Pre-rendered approach.
+There's been significant growth in Prerendered adoption among the top 1k and 10k most popular sites with growth leveling off at the 1M mark and beyond.
+These high-traffic sites care a great deal about performance, SEO, security, and stability, principles that align perfectly with the Prerendered approach.

 {{ figure_markup(
   image="hybrid-high-traffic-adoption.png",